A beginner's guide to JPEG files

 In this guide, we'll cover:

-Build stunning, interactive web content for free.
-No code, no credit card, and no commitment required.
+Create stunning, interactive web content for free.
+No code required.
+Get started.

 What is a JPEG file?